MintPup/Retro-Debian-Sources/README.md

 Jwm custom settings must be made inside /etc/menu-methods/jwm and running update-menus and jwm -restart after that.

-In short this system will play and convert with mencoder or ffmpeg most video formats (including x264) and will run fast on very old hardware.
+In short this system will play and convert with mencoder or ffmpeg (as separate squashfs module) most video formats (including x264) and will run fast on very old hardware.
+Transmission works with magnet links.
+The Etch official repository is obsolete but I still find many useful packages there.
+No security fixes or updates will be available but the kernel for example doesn't have the "Dirty Cow" bug, samba doesn't have the latest security flaws and bash includes the latest security fixes.
 You can't run modern browser (anything above Firefox 3.0 will not work in Etch without workarounds).
 Recommended to create custom /etc/X11/xorg.conf file to get the best RAM and CPU usage performance (in general with every linux).

 [List of included packages in Retro-Etch.](https://github.com/MintPup/Retro-Debian-Sources/blob/master/live-etch/packages.X.txt)